Updated: Nov 10

-From a Speech Pathologist trained in Parkinson's care
+From a Speech Pathologist Specializing in Parkinson's Care

 In honor of Parkinson's Awareness Month this April Amplify Speech Therapy is highlighting effective communication specific to Parkinson's disease.
 Communication is negatively impacted by Parkinson's in several ways.
 It can cause people to speak at a reduced volume, and at a fast rate.
 It can cause mumbled or less clear speech.
 And it can cause speech to sound monotone and lacking in emotion.
 These changes are gradual, but over time can be detrimental to the success of everyday communication.

 Learn important tips for effective communication from a Speech Therapist certified in Parkinson's treatment.
 Here you will find communication tips for the individual with Parkinson's and tips for those who know someone who has Parkinson's.

 This is actually harder said than done.
 Parkinson's doesn't just affect your speech and volume.
 It can also take a toll on your posture, resulting in a stooped, forward lean.
 If your head is tilted down, your voice will be projected down as well.
 This only makes it harder to be heard.
 Before speaking, try to raise your head and make eye contact to be heard loud and clear.

 Have you noticed that Parkinson's causes you to speed up certain activities like walking or speaking?
 Speaking rapidly only makes it harder to be understood.
 To make matters worse, Parkinson's can cause mumbled or slurred speech.
 Remind yourself to slow down.
 Use deliberate pauses between words and OVERarticulate.
 By overarticulating you are exaggerating and emphasizing the sounds of the words to make your overall speech more clear.
 These two communication strategies of speaking slowly and exaggerating go hand in hand and can make a big difference in speech clarity and the number of times you have to repeat yourself.